deepak-kumbhar/glass-ui-like-mac-big-sur/README.md

 # Glass UI like Apple Big Sur OS
-The basic HTML and CSS to design glass UI as like the Apple Big sur os.
+The basic HTML and CSS to design glass UI as like the Apple Big sur os - Inspired by: developedbyed.